RenettaNelson/ADS-507---SQL-Data-Pipeline/README.md

 # Wild and Wonderful Sales: A Way to Hike Up Your Profit

 ### Our Project
-This project assesses the development of a production-ready data pipeline.
+This project uses SQL and Python to create a production-ready data pipeline.
 Using multiple datasets, an ETL or ELT pipeline was built to process the data and produce a dashboard for visualization.

 ### Objective
 The objective of our project is to use the following datasets to create a visualization for an outdoor resale chain to consolidate monthly sales trend and layer it to economic indicators.